Which Approach Is Right for My Patient? Comparing Virtual and In-Person Eating Disorder Treatment Options

 Does your patient’s home environment offer enough privacy, comfort, and safety to promote open, honest conversations?
 Some patients prefer receiving treatment in a space away from the routine and people of their everyday life.
 A neutral, on-site location can allow for additional comfort when sharing private information and create a needed sense of separation and intentionality for recovery.
 Moreover, a patient may live in a setting that triggers urges to engage in eating disorder behaviors, in which case in-person support may be preferential.

 Alternatively, virtual care may be optimal if your patient is most comfortable in a familiar space to explore their relationship with food and body.
 Virtual care lets patients develop coping skills in real-time, in real-life – the environment where lasting recovery and relapse prevention take place.
 Additionally, virtual programs increase treatment access for individuals who have historically felt excluded from traditional in-person treatment programs, such as individuals living in larger bodies.
-Quality virtual programs such as our virtual CARE IOP for binge eating not only provides an inclusive setting, but also honors patients’ identities and experiences so they can feel reflected in their treatment.

 Will a screen affect my experience?